Community-Building/mastering-daos/README.md

 # Mission and goal

-Today we are still in the early phases of learning how to design, architect and coordinate token networks (aka.
-DAOs).
+Today we are still in the early phases of learning how to design, architect and coordinate token networks.

 This project looks to aggregate as much of everyone's learnings together so that we can all build better decentralized communities.

-**Our goal is to build up the first full comprehensive end-to-end guide on design, execution and on-going coordination of a decentralized token network community.**
+**Our goal is to build up the first full comprehensive end-to-end guide on the design, execution and on-going coordination of a decentralized token network community.**

 We believe this work should be open source and belong to the public commons.